proper-testing/proper-testing.github.io/pages_src/Tutorials/3#PropEr_testing_of_process_interaction.md

 The ping-pong master is implemented as an Erlang `gen_server`.
-The internal state of the server is a dictionary containing the scores (i.e. the number of ping-pong message exchanges with the master) of the ping-pong players.
+The internal state of the server is a dictionary containing the scores (i.e. the number of ping-pong message exchanges with the master) of all ping-pong players.
 External clients can make the following requests:

 *   start and link to the ping-pong master